A COVID-19 emergency hospital made of shipping containers? That’s possible, thanks to this Filipino team

 “As much as we would like to provide assistance to the healthcare facilities, we would also like to ensure that RaD will not add to their burden,” they added.

-The workers are also provided health, accident, and death Insurance since they are in partnership with Universal Storefront Services Corporation and Maxicare Healthcare Corporation.
+They workers’ insurance are provided in partnership with Universal Storefront Services Corp. and Maxicare Healthcare Corp.

 Not just for COVID-19